 14.7 The City shall pay the cost of any meal which it is required to provide, in accordance with this Article, and shall consider as hours worked the time necessarily taken to consume such meal, except, however, that when a meal is taken at City's expense following dismissal from work the time allowance therefor shall be one (1) hour.
-If an employee who is entitled to a meal under the provisions of this Article upon dismissal from work does not accept such meal the employee shall nevertheless be entitled to such time allowance of one and one-half $(1\frac{1}{2})$ hours.
-If an employee who is entitled to a meal under the provisions of this Article does not accept such meal, the employee shall nevertheless be entitled to such time allowance of one-half $(\frac{1}{2})$ hour for each meal missed except for a meal due at the end of the work period.
-The City's cost for any meal required by the provisions of this Article between the employee's regular shift normal ending time and five (5) hours later shall be limited to twenty five dollars (\$25.00) including tax and tip.
-The City standard for tipping is currently capped at 15% unless the contracted vendor requires a 20% tip due to the size of the dining party.
-The tip amount may be round up to the next highest dollar.
-The City's cost for meals provided at all other times shall be limited to fifteen dollars (\$15.00) including tax and tip except for out-of-town travel for meetings, conferences, or training which shall be paid at the same rate as for unrepresented employees (as set forth in the City of Redding Employee Benefit Policies for unrepresented employees - Article 12: Expenses, Section 12.3 paragraph 3(c)).
-Any cost incurred by an individual employee above those set forth above shall be at the employee's own expense and shall be paid by the employee to the vendor after the employee consumes the meal.
-Employees unable to purchase the required meal at a City contracted vendor after 12:00 a.m. due to lack of vendor availability shall be eligible to submit a receipt for out-of-pocket meal expense reimbursement by separate check.
-The reimbursement will be subject to the amounts outlined above, and the meal must have been provided by a vendor located in the Redding area.
-The City agrees to meet and discuss this topic during the term of this contract.
-Any changes are subject to mutual agreement.
+If an employee who is entitled to a meal under the provisions of this Article upon dismissal from work does not accept such meal the employee shall nevertheless be entitled to such time allowance of one and one-half ( $1\frac{1}{2}$ ) hours.
+If an employee who is entitled to a meal under the provisions of this Article does not accept such meal, the employee shall nevertheless be entitled to such time allowance of one-half ( $1\frac{1}{2}$ ) hour for each meal missed except for a meal due at the end of the work period.
+The City will provide a thirty-eight dollar and fifty cent (\$38.50) meal allowance in the employee's paycheck for any meal required by the provisions of this Article.